 That’s what TeleTracking was about in 1991.
 That’s what it is about today.

 And that’s where there are ambitious plans to expand that legacy in the future.
 That’s also why TeleTracking has developed five solutions that span the healthcare continuum in the last 18 months—Community Scheduling and Workflow, Transfer Center IQ, On-Call Scheduling, new Mobile Apps and Community Placement.
-The future includes Synapse IQ―an advanced analytics platform that supports the entire portfolio which offers real-time situation awareness; integration with the best practices and benchmarks.
+The future includes Synapse IQ―an advanced analytics platform that supports the entire portfolio which offers timely and actionable data, bringing situation awareness; integration with the best practices and benchmarks.
 Jeanne also shared TeleTracking’s updated release strategy―providing greater flexibility with upgrades, smaller more frequent updates, faster cycle times and increased roadmap transparency.

 Throughout the afternoon, poster presenters shared their work and provided insight for others; there were 200 level product bootcamp sessions; client success stories and a continuation of portfolio updates.
 The Command Center, Innovation Lab and TeleBar continued to go strong and draw standing room only crowds!